Singapore Public Holidays - Year 2010, 2011 (new!)

 The offical rest day of the week is Sunday[1].
 Many companies and organizations also do not work on Saturdays[2], or work only 1/2 days with some on an alternating-Saturday schedule.

-The official public holidays (bank holidays) in Singapore for years 2010 and 2011(newly updated!) are listed below.
+The official public holidays (bank holidays) in Singapore for year 2010 are listed below.

 | More